Skip to content

 Note

 Docker setup is now intentionally simplified and does not include vLLM.
-The same ChemGraph image can be launched in three modes: JupyterLab, Streamlit UI, or MCP server.
+The same ChemGraph image can be launched in four modes: JupyterLab, Streamlit UI, MCP server, or interactive CLI.

 Prerequisites